mzman88/bamoe91-enablement-lab/README.md

 # BAMOE 9 Enablement - Lab

-This project contains the lab for the BAMOE 9 enablement.
+This project details the lab for the BAMOE 9 enablement.

 ## Objectives

-In this lab, we will be using the VM already set up for BAMOE 9.1 usage.
+In this lab, we will be using the VM already set up for BAMOE 9.1 usage in TechZone.
 We will be starting all services and deploy a sample project which contains a business process.
-This project is part of the BAMOE 9.1 distribution samples and includes a docker-compose configuration aiming at starting all needed services.
+This project is part of the BAMOE 9.1 distribution samples and includes a *docker-compose* configuration aiming at starting all needed services.

 ## Steps